timosarkar/Win32.WinP4wn.dropper/README.md

 3. Dropping the NTUSER.DAT Profile and use it to act as a registry hive and load it to reg
 4. If os != win32 give a shout out xD
 5. Do a gpupdate to fetch the latest changes and force it.
+6. Writing regkeys for disabling the windef
+7. after elevation melt the current file and open an instance to move the instance to the system32 folder
+8. after elevation, modify the HKLM\Software\Microsoft\Windows\CurrentVersion\Run key and add the WinP4wn system32 location
+9. give a synflood on NSA Router

 ## Compiling